DRHandyman/LibCfgPP/README.md

 # LibCfg++
 LibCfg++ is a convenient C++ library for working with configuration files.
-# What can he do?
+# What can it do?
 * Manipulate strings (Read and change string values).
 * Create and read sections.
 * Format the file in its own style.